amanaation/detect_program_type/README.md

 ## 1. Data Collection :

-  For the data collection I have downloaded 7-8 program types of bot the language type i.e. 7-8 java programs and 7-8 Python programs
+  For the data collection I have downloaded sample programs for both the language type i.e. both java and Python programs
 ## 2. Data Processing :
 1. I have kept the above programs in respective folder type in sample files folder.
 2. Iterate over the folders using os.walk and read the content of the files.